briankeane/simpleNodeServerCourse/part1/15-Middleware.md

 });
 ```

-The next() above is a callback that just tells express "ok im finished... you can continue now"
+The next() above is a callback that just tells express "ok im finished... you can continue now."
+Either the next middleware will be called or, if there are no more middlewares left, the response function will be called.

 Save the file and run node server.js.
 Then visit localhost:3000 and refresh a few times to see it logging.